• Skip to primary navigation

 Cooling rack filled with decorated Halloween cookies.

 These chocolate monster cookies will be the perfect addition to your next Halloween party tray.
-They're are surprisingly easy to make from scratch, and a fun recipe for kids or adults.
+They're are surprisingly easy to make from scratch and taste delicious!

 Ingredients and substitutions